Daniel W. Voorhees: Personality

 Voorhees was widely liked on both sides of the aisle in the Senate.
-He had struck up a warm friendship with Abraham Lincoln in their circuit-riding days before the war, and that friendship outlasted their political differences and to the end Lincoln's life.
+He had struck up a warm friendship with Abraham Lincoln in their circuit-riding days before the war, and that friendship outlasted their political differences and to the end of Lincoln's life.
 President Ulysses Grant also got along well with Voorhees, and it was said of President Chester Alan Arthur that Voorhees had as much influence with him as any Republican could hope to have.
 Republican senator George F. Hoar of Massachusetts, who rarely agreed with his Indiana colleague about anything, declared him "a very kind-hearted man indeed, always willing to do a kindness to any of his associates, or to any person in trouble.
 If he could not be relied on to protect the Treasury against claims of doubtful validity, when they were urged by persons in need, or who in any way excited his sympathy, it ought to be said in defence of him, that he would have been quite as willing to relieve them to the extent of his power from his private resources."

 That was very likely true.
 Stories abounded about Voorhees's freehandedness with anyone telling a hard luck story.
 "Uncle Dan is the most unsophisticated person in the use of money you ever saw," an old friend commented in 1894.
 "He will lend or give away a pocketful of money in a day, and at night he will not have the least idea what he has done with it.
 I have been with him when he would feel in his pocket and suddenly discover that he had not enough to pay his restaurant bill or buy a newspaper."
 After Voorhees's death, Senator Vest of Missouri declared that if every one for whom Voorhees did a good deed "would but bring a single leaf to his grave and lay it there, the Indiana Senator would sleep tonight beneath a mountain of foliage."
 That same generosity meant that Voorhees rarely met a pension bill that he could oppose.
 The Treasury, as far as he was concerned, was open to whoever needed help.
 As Vest once told him, Voorhees "would have put Aladdin's Lamp in the hands of a receiver within thirty days."